kreta/Kreta/README.md

 Getting started
 ---------------

-The recommended way to clone this project is using the following command because you have to clone the *git submodules*
+The recommended way to clone this project is using the following command in order to add *git submodules* too:
-too:

     git clone --recursive https://github.com/kreta/kreta.git kreta

-Then, into `/vagrant` directory you have to duplicate the Personalization.dist in the same directory but without extension, modifying the values with your favorite preferences.
+Then, inside `/vagrant` directory you have to copy the `Personalization.dist` in the same directory but without extension, modifying the values with your favorite preferences.
 This is the `Personalization` file that we recommend:

 ```